grattan/R_at_Grattan/Visualisation_cookbook.md

 <img src="Visualisation_cookbook_files/figure-html/simple_scatter_grattan-1.png" width="100%" />

-Looks class.
+Looks wonderful.
 The last label on the x-axis goes off the page a bit so you can expand the plot to the right in the `grattan_x_continuous` element:

 ```r